aws/iot-atlas/content/designs/gateway/_index.md

 When implementing this design, consider the following questions:

-#### Why should the Gateway explicitly mirror only certain topics in a certain direction?
+#### Why should the Gateway explicitly mirror/route only certain topics in a certain direction?
 Since message topics are the interface through which components in an IoT solution interact with one another, by configuring a Gateway design to take explicit steps to mirror certain topics in certain directions, devices in the solution will only have the ability to interact with those topics which are essential to perform a device's intended function.
 This aligns well with the security best practice of following the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) for device-to-cloud and cloud-to-device communications.

 #### How should the Gateway process data when the network to the Device is unavailable?